Certified facilitator of Training

 This certification was developed in response to the need for competent facilitators.
 Facilitation is the discipline of presenting instructional content and executing learning tactics, while effectively engaging learners and managing group dynamics so attention is on comprehending, retaining, and mastering skills.

-The certification is awarded by the Center for International Credentials, LLC (CIC), in collaboration with and endorsed by the International Society for Performance Improvement (ISPI).
-It is administered and awarded in Africa and the Middle East by the International Certifications Centre.
+This certification is endorsed by Training magazine and the International Society for Performance Improvement (ISPI) and is awarded by Hale Associates through the Center for International Credentials, LLC (CIC).
+It is administered in Africa and the Middle East by the International Certifications Centre.

 This certification is intended for professionals with demonstrated expertise in facilitating live and online learning events.
 This certification is not designed for people who facilitate decision-making meetings, such as strategic-planning sessions; psychological interventions, such as addiction or self-mutilation; or the resolution of conflicts, such as business or family disagreements, and the like.